-The implementation of these requirements is particularly challenging for new member states of the European Union (EU), many of them being post-These countries communist countries. are characterized by major environmental problems, and although the European requirements have been transposed into national legislation, practical application of PP is still lagging (Kremlis and Dusik, 2005).
+The implementation of these requirements is particularly challenging for new member states of the European Union (EU), many of them being postcommunist countries.
+These countries are characterized by major environmental problems, and although the European requirements have been transposed into national legislation, practical application of PP is still lagging (Kremlis and Dusik, 2005).
 The governments of these new EU members rather give priority to the establishment of competitive markets and liberalization, while neglecting the development and empowerment of strong civil society representatives that would play active roles in the implementation of IWRM.